PayAINetwork/x402-donation-template/README.md

 A Next.js template for creating community donation portals for Solana tokens with x402 payment integration.
 Users can donate USDC and receive your token in return, with all donations recorded on-chain and displayed on a community message board.

+> **💡 Recommended**: Deploy this template via the [x402 Merchant Launcher](https://github.com/postmanode/x402-merchant-launcher) for automatic token creation, configuration, and one-click setup.
+Or follow the manual setup instructions below.

 ## 📖 Overview

 ### What is this?